FarhanShoukat/would-you-rather/README.md

 To get started:

 * install all project dependencies with `npm install`.
-(There maybe some warnings.
-Ignore them.)
 * start the development server with `npm start`

 ## Contact